 The When: Just like the majority of poker moves the Semi-Bluff works best when you’re in position.
 Because a successful semi-bluff relies so heavily on fold equity, it’s only effective when your opponent has a high probability of folding.

 The Where: The Semi-Bluff can be used in virtually every poker variant and format as long as there is a draw or multiple streets of action.

 The Why: Semi-bluffing combines the equity in your draws and the fold equity gained by the times your opponent folds and you win the pot uncontested.
 It also balances your betting and raising ranges

-Semi-bluffing mixes up your play, making it difficult for your opponent to determine whether you’re bluffing or betting a made hand.
+Semi-bluffing mixes up your play and makes it difficult for your opponent to know whether you’re bluffing or betting a made hand.